Lada: Post-Soviet era

 The introduction of the new Kalina B-segment lineup to the market occurred in 2005.
 AutoVAZ built a new, modern plant for this model, hoping to sell some 200,000 cars annually.
 The Kalina had been originally designed in the early 1990s, and its launch was repeatedly delayed, exemplifying the company's difficulty in bringing products to market in time.
 In March 2007, Lada launched the Priora, a restyled and modernised 110-series model.

 In March 2008, Renault purchased a minority 25% stake in AvtoVAZ in a US$1 billion deal, with Rostec retaining the remaining 75%.
 Sales of the Granta, a subcompact car developed in collaboration with Renault, started in December 2011.
 The Largus, another vehicle with Renault technology, was launched in the Russian market by the middle of July 2012.
 In August 2012, the XRAY concept car was launched at the Moscow International Automobile Salon.
 The XRAY was designed by then-chief designer Steve Mattin, formerly of Volvo and Mercedes-Benz.
 The second generation of the Lada Kalina, basically a facelifted first generation, was also revealed at the 2012 Moscow International Motor Show.
 The Kalina is also produced as the more powerful version named Lada Kalina Sport.
 Production of the Vesta, based on a new B\C platform developed by AvtoVAZ in cooperation with the Renault-Nissan Alliance, started on 25 September 2015, at Lada Izhevsk manufacturing site.
 For the first time in Lada history, only a year had passed between the concept car and the start of production.
+In 2016, after various acquisitions, Renault became the parent company of AvtoVAZ and took control of Lada.
 The XRAY, based on a Dacia platform, was the first compact city crossover in the company's history.
 Sales started on 14 February 2016.
+In January 2021, after a company revamp, Renault said it would integrate Lada and sister brand Dacia into a Lada-Dacia business unit.